Managing a Content Site Past 1,000 Articles: A Scripts-First Playbook

 Implementation checklist

-- Content index is generated, not hand-maintained.
+• Content index is generated by script, not hand-maintained.

-- Duplicate-keyword scan runs in prebuild.
+• Duplicate-keyword scan runs in prebuild.

-- Internal link check runs at least weekly.
+• Internal-link check runs at least weekly.

-- 30-40% of weekly time goes to maintenance, tracked.
+• 30 to 40 percent of weekly content time goes to maintenance, and it is tracked.

 Common pitfalls